The Studio UI is comprised of a few components:

 - Inspector: The inspector is on the right side of Studio and contains all the properties for the selected layer(s), it will adapt to show all the options you need.

 Toolbar and shortcuts

-At the top of your Studio screen, you’ll find the tools below.
+At the top of your Studio screen, you’ll find the tools included in the table below.
 These are contextual tools that extend the behavior of the primary tool.
 For a comprehensive list of Studio shortcuts, see this article from our Knowledge Base: Are there keyboard shortcuts for Studio?

 |Selector||V||Use this drop-down menu to create layers.
 The selector tool is used to interact with layers.
 By selecting a layer you can see its properties and styles in the inspector.
 Combine the selector with the Option key (Alt) you can duplicate layers.
 Combine with the spacebar key to navigate the canvas.
 Combine with the Shift key to select multiple layers.
 Hovering just outside of the corner layer handles and holding the Command key will change the selector tool into a rotate tool.|